Genocs/genocs-library-docs/content/en/blazor-webassembly-boilerplate/general/development-environment.md

 weight: 2
 toc: true
 ---
-genocs library's **Blazor WebAssembly Boilerplate** Project Development needs you to have the following applications / tools available on your machine.
+Genocs Library's **Blazor WebAssembly Boilerplate** Project Development needs you to have the following applications / tools available on your machine.
 Please Note that this project is being built on a Windows 10 Machine using Visual Studio Code IDE.

 ## .NET SDK